-(3) Operation and Maintenance.
-The Operation and Maintenance account funds operation, maintenance, and related activities at the water resources projects that the Corps operates and maintains.
+(3) Operation and Maintenance: The O&M account funds operation, maintenance, and related activities at the water resources projects that the Corps operates and maintains.
 It also includes some activities at non-Federally owned/operated projects (levee safety activities).
 Work to be accomplished consists of dredging, maintenance, repair, and operation of structures and other facilities, as authorized in the various River and Harbor, Flood Control, and Water Resources Development Acts.
 Budget and Allocation Strategy information developed under the O&M Account are broken out as either 'O' or 'M' and further identified by Business Line (s).
-Specific information regarding the O&M program development can be found in Appendix E and Remaining Items information in Appendix J.
+This account is also used to fund other work not directly chargeable to authorized projects and is collectively known as the Remaining Items Program.
+Specific information regarding the O&M program development can be found in the Appendices for O&M and Remaining Items and the accompanying PDMs.

-(4) The Mississippi River and Tributaries account funds projects or programs on the Mississippi River main stem and its tributaries.
-Funding in the MR&T account combines with the Investigations, Construction, and O&M accounts.
-All guidance that pertains to Investigations, Construction, and Operation & Maintenance also applies to the applicable portion of the MR&T appropriation.
+(4) Mississippi River and Tributaries: The MR&T account funds projects or programs on the Mississippi River main stem and its tributaries.
+Funding in the MR&T account combines with the I, C, and O&M accounts.
+All guidance that pertains to I, C, and O&M also applies to the applicable portion of the MR&T appropriation.

-(5) Expenses.
-The Expenses account funds program development, defense and execution of the Civil Works program, as well as oversight of the Civil Works program missions.
+(5) Expenses: The Expenses account funds program development, defense and execution of the CW Program, as well as oversight of the CW Program missions.
 Expenses are submitted as labor and non-labor capabilities.
-Specific information regarding the Expenses program development can be found in Appendix F.
+Specific information regarding the Expenses program development can be found in the Expenses Appendix accompanying this EC.

 (6) Regulatory: The Regulatory account funds labor and non-labor activities which will improve protection of the Nation's waters and wetlands and provide greater efficiency of permit processing.
-Specific information regarding the Regulatory program development can be found in Appendix G.
+Specific information regarding the Regulatory program development can be found in the Regulatory Appendix accompanying this EC.

-(7) The FUSRAP account funds remedial activities at sites contaminated as a result of the Nation's early atomic weapons development program.
-Specific information regarding the FUSRAP program development can be found in Appendix H.
+(7) FUSRAP: The FUSRAP account funds remedial activities at sites contaminated as a result of the Nation's early atomic weapons development program.
+Specific information regarding the FUSRAP program development can be found in the FUSRAP Appendix accompanying this EC.

-(8) The FCCE account funds activities under the Robert T. Stafford Disaster Relief and Recovery Assistance Act (42 USC 5121 et seq.), Homeland Security/Emergency Operations, Rehabilitation of Flood Control Works and federally authorized and

-Constructed Hurricane/Shore Protection Projects damaged or destroyed by wind, wave or water action of other than ordinary nature, provision of Emergency Water, Advance Measures to prevent or reduce flood damage when there is an imminent threat of unusual flooding, and participation in the Hazard Mitigation Program.
+(8) Flood Control and Coastal Emergencies: The FCCE account funds activities under the Robert T. Stafford Disaster Relief and Recovery Assistance Act (42 USC 5121 et seq.), Homeland Security/Emergency Operations, Rehabilitation of Flood Control Works and federally authorized and Constructed Hurricane/Shore Protection Projects damaged or destroyed by wind, wave or water action of other than ordinary nature, provision of Emergency Water, Advance Measures to prevent or reduce flood damage when there is an imminent threat of unusual flooding, and participation in the Hazard Mitigation Program.
 Specific information regarding the FCCE program development can be found in Section 5 of the PDM.